Thinking of starting your own podcast? Great!

 Why Do You Need Podcast Hosting?

-First, let’s address the all-important question – do you really need to use a podcast hosting service?
+First, let’s address the all-important question – do you really need to use a hosting service?
 Can’t you just store all your podcast episodes on your website?

 The answer is simple.
 Yes, you can store podcast files on your website, but keep in mind that these are big files.
 Storing them on your site will make your site slower.

 Besides, a hosting service offers many features such as podcast hosting, analytics, marketing tools, customer support, RSS feed generation, and more.

 Now, what is an RSS feed and why is it important to you as a podcaster?